Page speed has been the central discussion for the SEO community lately, with much impetus given to Google’s new speed metric, WebVitals.

 The announcement of the new WebVitals metrics has steered clear of all controversies surrounding page speed.

-What is Core WebVitals?
+What are Core WebVitals?

 WebVitals, according to Google, is a unified metric that analyzes the speed signals required to deliver a superior user experience on the web.